Things of Stone and Wood

 Things of Stone and Wood or ToSaW are an Australian folk rock band which formed in 1989.
 The original line-up was Michael Bruce Allen on bass guitar and backing vocals; Greg Arnold on lead vocals and acoustic guitar; Justin Brady on violin, mandolin and harmonica; and Tony Floyd on drums and percussion.
 Two of their albums, The Yearning (February 1993) and Junk Theatre (March 1995) peaked at No. 8 on the ARIA Albums Chart.
 Their 1992 single, "Happy Birthday Helen", which reached No. 9 on the ARIA Singles Chart, was written by Arnold for his then-girlfriend, whom he later married.
 At the ARIA Music Awards of 1993 the group won ARIA Award for Best New Talent for "Share This Wine".
-Arnold won 'Songwriter of the Year' at the 1993 APRA Awards.
+Arnold won Songwriter of the Year at the 1993 APRA Awards.

 "Happy Birthday Helen" was listed at No. 91 on the Triple J Hottest 100 in 1993.
 The group disbanded in 1998, reformed in 2001 and broke up again in 2006.
 In 2013 the original lineup reunited and in 2014 they embarked on a 25th Anniversary tour.
+In March 2026 they released a new album, Rae Street, and toured Australia to launch it.